 Local and family historian

 I have over 30 years of experience in researching my own and other people’s families.
-I’m based near Barnard Castle on the borders of County Durham and North Yorkshire and offer property and family history research in archives and online.
-Other specialisms are pre-19th Century research and families who have moved around the UK.
-I enjoy transcribing wills and other documents from as far back in time as the 16th Century and have transcribed manorial court, deeds and probate material from the 17th century.
+I’m based near Barnard Castle on the borders of County Durham and North Yorkshire and specialise in pre-19th Century research.
+I conduct family history research, property research and give talks on local and family history.
+I have an interest in palaeography and have transcribed documents from as far back in time as the 16th Century and manorial court, deeds and probate material from the 17th century.

 I have a good understanding of aspects affecting rural communities across the UK as my first degree was in Agricultural Economics.
 My second career was as a qualified teacher.
 Following early retirement from teaching, I studied for a Masters degree in Family and Local History from the University of Dundee, qualifying in 2019, MLitt, with Merit.